janiksudo/PDS_Project/README.md

 ```

 ### Caveats:

+#### "Error: no module named ..."
+Ensure the environment, where all dependencies have been installed, is activated (using `conda activate ENVNAME`).

+Ensure that in addition to the Nextbike package, all its dependencies are installed.
+(See [Installation - Prerequisites](#installation))

 #### pip vs pip3
 Please ensure that there is only Python 3 installed in your environment.
 Python 2 installations and bad aliases can cause pip installs to fail because pip links to python instead of python3.